microsoft/ApplicationInsights-JS/AISKU/readme-v2.md

     extensionConfig?: { [key: string]: any }; // extension configs;

     /**
-     * Additional plugins that should be loaded by core at runtime */ extensions?: ITelemetryPlugin[];
+     * Additional extensions that should be loaded by core at runtime */ extensions?: ITelemetryPlugin[];